notqmail/notqmail/TEST.receive.md

 You can do several tests of messages entering the qmail system:

 1. SMTP server test: Forge some mail locally via SMTP.
-Replace ``me'' with your username and ``domain'' with your host's name.
+Replace "me" with your username and "domain" with your host's name.
        % telnet 127.0.0.1 25
        Trying 127.0.0.1...
        Connected to 127.0.0.1.